AdrianRossouw/daemon-co-za/_posts/articles/2015-01-23-rise-of-microservices.md

 layout: post
 ---

-[Microservices](http://martinfowler.com/articles/microservices.html) are a very old idea that has picked up a new head of steam, and are becoming a very popular approach to building applications with node.js.
+[Microservices](http://martinfowler.com/articles/microservices.html) are a very old idea that have picked up a new head of steam, and they are becoming a very popular approach to building applications with node.js.

 I have [written about them in the past](http://daemon.co.za/2014/04/monkeys-and-microservices), but I have many months of experience migrating a monolithic app to a set of services now, so it was a good time to bundle everything up and share the knowledge.